Is Passwordless Authentication Safe?

 Despite increases in cybersecurity spending, stricter regulations, and awareness education and training, cyberattacks continue their upward trajectory.
 In 2021 alone, there was a 125% increase in incident volume year-over-year.
 Password credential attacks represented the most successful method for gaining unauthorized access.
 According to the Verizon 2021 Data Breach Investigations Report, 61% of breaches involve compromised credentials.

 Passwords are also frustrating, especially when attempting to comply with well-intended, but complicated, password policies that require ever-more complexity and frequency of password changes.
-While this produces a marginal increase in security, it causes passwords to become even more difficult to remember and type — it’s hardly surprising that 65% of people reuse passwords across accounts.
+While this produces a marginal increase in security, it causes passwords to become even more difficult to remember and type.
+A recent LastPass study found that 65% of people reuse passwords across accounts.
 Newer authentication technologies that remove passwords from the process promise to solve these challenges.
 But is passwordless authentication safe?